jetstack-experimental/kube2consul/README.md

 `-kube-config`: Path to kubernetes config file.

-`consul-address`: The Consul Server address which is used for registering the services.
+`-consul-address`: The Consul Server address which is used for registering the services.